 Many treatises are updated by pocket parts or supplements.
 Some treatises, known as "loose-leafs" are updated by new pages being inserted into a binder.

-A one stop shopping resource for legal ethics is the ABA / BNA Lawyers' Manual on Professional Conduct.
-The treatise portion consists of the Practice Guides.
+A one stop shopping resource for legal ethics is the ABA / Bloomberg Law Lawyers' Manual on Professional Conduct.
+You can access the ABA / BNA Lawyers' Manual on Professional Conduct through our Bloomberg Law subscription.

 University of Cincinnati Libraries